isabella232/journeys.en/help/using/building-journeys/sharing-journey-fields.md

 #### journeyId

-Id of the main journey
+Id of the main journey.

 Type: string

 #### journeyVersionId

 Id of the journey version.
-This id represents the identity of a journey
+This id represents the identity of a journey.

 Type: string

 #### name

-name of the journey
+Name of the journey.

 Type: string

 #### description

-description of the journey
+Description of the journey.

 Type: string

 #### version

-version, represented as `major`.`minor`
+Version, represented as `major`.`minor`

 Type: string